Information Transmission and Processing in G-Protein-Coupled-Receptor Complexes

 where, as an example, $d$ is the dephosphorylated state of the switch and $p$ is the phosphorylated state of the switch.
 The rest of the system is a heat bath that absorbs heat that is generated by the chemical reaction.
 The entropy, Eq. \ref{entropyAppendix}, can then be written

-where $S_B$ is the entropy of the heat bath given that the observables $d$ and $p$ is the switch are independent and $I_S$ is the information in the correlation of the components $d$ and $p$ of the switch.
-The heat bath entropy $S_B = S_S + S_x$ is composed of two pieces, the entropy $S_S$ of uncorrelated components of the switch and the entropy $S_x$ of the microstates $x$.
-The entropy $S_S$ of the uncorrelated switch components is
+where $S_m$ is the entropy of the microstates given that the observables $d$ and $p$ is the switch are independent and $I_M$ is the information in the correlation of the mesoscopic components $d$ and $p$ of the switch.
+The microscopic entropy $S_m$ is composed of two pieces, the entropy of the microscopic components of the switch and the microscopic entropy of the microstates of the external heat bath.
+The entropy of the microstates is